DarkBenky/ReadWriteBytes/README.md

 ## TODO

-- [ ] rework it to work based on grid
+- [x] rework it to work based on grid
-- [ ] particle grid based on the Sebastian's video https://m.youtube.com/watch?v=pLwYMecqOxY
+- [x] particle grid based on the Sebastian's video https://m.youtube.com/watch?v=pLwYMecqOxY
+- [ ] add screens based fluid rendering
+- [ ] more realistic attraction and repulsion